“Is Naples safe?” When you have spent a lot of time in Naples, it is easy to answer that question with a resounding yes.

 If you travel to Naples feeling super paranoid and anxious that something is going to happen to you, it’s going to ruin your experience.
 Not only will you not appreciate what’s going on around you because you are always tiptoeing around or looking back over your shoulder, if you start acting shifty or nervous, you will make yourself more of a target.

-Just forget everything negative you have ever heard about Naples and concentrate on the important things – like where to find the best pizza!
+Just forget everything negative you have ever heard about Naples and concentrate on the important things.
+For instance, where to find the best pizza!

 Walk With Determination